-- that is likely to intimidate or intentionally hurt, control, or physically or mentally diminish the Complainant, - \circ that is not speech or conduct that is otherwise protected by the First Amendment.
+- Repeated and/or severely aggressive behavior - that is likely to intimidate or intentionally hurt, control, or physically or mentally diminish the Complainant, - that is not speech or conduct that is otherwise protected by the First Amendment.

 Violation of any other Gateway policies may constitute a Civil Rights Offense when a violation is motivated by actual or perceived protected characteristics, and the result is a discriminatory limitation or denial of employment or education access, benefits, or opportunities.